Stay up to date with events, news, and opportunities by signing up for the Ministry of Caring's quarterly newsletter.

 Maria Lorenza Longo House is a long-term residence for single women who need ongoing support to prevent them from returning to homelessness.
-Most residents come to Maria Lorenza Longo House to work toward greater self-sufficiency after a successful stay at a transitional program and at Mary Mother of Hope House I, an emergency shelter for single women.
+Most residents come to Maria Lorenza Longo House to work toward greater self-sufficiency after a successful stay at a holistic program and at Mary Mother of Hope House I, an emergency shelter for single women.

-St. Francis Transitional Residence provides a comprehensive network of supportive services for women with children.
+St. Francis Holistic Housing provides a comprehensive network of supportive services for women with children.
 Services include child care, a crucial link in the successful transition from poverty to self-sufficiency.

-From its two locations, St. Francis Transitional Residence provides families with a private unit for up to two years.
+From its two locations, St. Francis Holistic Housing provides families with a private unit for up to two years.
 During this time, they work with a case manager to address the root causes of homelessness, learn life management skills, and find the resources to move on to independent living.
 Case managers can connect them with services such as job search/training, affordable child care, medical and dental care and counseling.

 Nazareth House fills a need beyond that of emergency shelters by giving families the time and support they need to address complex challenges, including finding employment, building life management skills, and pursuing long-range goals.
 With the assistance of a case manager, families can prepare for a future of independent living.